datasciblog/datasciblog.github.io/_posts/2019-12-18-DL-02-understanding-lstm-cell.md

 # Introduction

+When I walked through five courses of Deep Learning Specialisation in Coursera, everything seemed to be easy to me until I hit the LSTM part of [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models) course.

+Out of nowhere, all of the equations and new concepts (like gates) just appeared and scared me.
+LSTM was tough to undestand, at first.
+But then I found this explanation really undestandable by breaking the big concept into smaller pieces and trying to "conquer" one at a time.

+After going through this post, you may find the maths behind LSTM still unreachable but you should have a good perception of how LSTM works.

-I found this explanation very undestandable for those who have had a hard time to get how LSTM works.
-The content of this post is drawn from [Sequence Models](https://www.coursera.org/learn/nlp-sequence-models) course taught by Prof. Andrew Ng.
-The explanation comes with a coding assignment so it would violate the rule if I public the code here.
+The content of this post is drawn from the first coding assignment of the course so it would violate the rule if I public the code here.
+You can find it somewhere else though.

 <figure>
 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2019-12-18-DL-02-understanding-lstm-cell/1.png?raw=true">